Fat: Everything You Need to Know

 But actually fat is essential for a healthy body and is vital for any diet designed to improve your physique.

-That's why we're going 'Back to Basics' to show exactly why you need fat in your diet, which fats you should be eating and everything else you need to know to about fat to optimise your nutrition.
+That is why we are going 'Back to Basics' to show exactly why you need fat in your diet, which fats you should be eating and everything else you need to know to about fat to optimise your nutrition.

 Fat Makes You Fat?